 Aluminum zippers don't set off the alarm on a metal detector.
 Thus, no reason to take it off when passing through the scanner at the airport (unless the agent requests you to do so).

-Similar to other money belts listed here, Venture 4th travel money belt has a slim minimalist design, large capacity fitting credit cards, money, and documents, RFID-blocking fabric, and 12-month money-back guarantee.
+Similar to other money belts listed here, Venture 4th travel money belt has a slim minimalist design, large capacity fitting credit cards, money, and documents, RFID-blocking fabric, and a 12-month money-back guarantee.

 It comes in as many as 9 different colors.
-Besides, it's made of durable, water-resistant and lightweight nylon with breathable, moisture-wicking mesh back.
+Besides, it's made of durable, water-resistant, and lightweight nylon with breathable, moisture-wicking mesh back.

 It is easily worn around the waist, and not bothersome when tucked beneath your pants for added security.
-More information and latest prices here!

 Raytix Travel Money Belt

 Lightweight, thin and water-resistant, Raytix Travel Money Belt comes in 6 colors.
 It features RFID protection, two zipper compartments, and one hidden pocket.
 The back panel mesh keeps moisture away.

 Raytix money belt offers ample room for all your documents, credit cards, money, and even a smartphone without compromising on its size.
 Even when full, it stays a little noticeable.

 All in all, this money belt is easy to wear and comfortable.
 As a bonus, the Raytix money belt comes with a small pen.

 Moko's fabric is RFID protected, it is ultra-slim, fits very well around the waist, and it's easily tucked inside the pants for the extra security.